agilepro/software-craftsmanship/docs/Error Handling/program-logic-error.md

 Once the calling code has been sorted out to check for null, and to only call for additional information when it has a non-null ID, then this exception will literally never happen in production.
 The correctly constructed logic of the program prohibits the occurrence.
 There is no possible user input that will cause a null to be passed as that parameter.

 This error message is intended for the programmer.
 If it ever occurs during development and testing, it should be fixed and completely eliminated.
-Some error messages say “I can’t handle that input: I can’t find a corresponding information”  but ProgramLogicErrors say “the program is written incorrectly.”
+Some error messages say “I can't handle that input: I can't find a corresponding information”  but ProgramLogicErrors say “the program is written incorrectly.”
 Once the program logic is fixed, this error will never occur.

 ### Why a Different Class?